jaca230/teststand_daq_manual/docs/odb_config.md

 #### Disable a Frontend
 Every Midas frontend generates a `Common` section it's ODB.
 For example, `Equipment/AMC13001/Common` will be generated.
 To disable a frontend, set `/Equipment/Frontend Name/Common/Enabled` to `no`.
 This is useful for toggling off crates in multicrate setups.

+#### Change the Data Buffer for a Frontend
+Change `/Equipment/Frontend Name/Common/Buffer` to the desired buffer name.

 ---

 ## g-2 Modified DAQ Specific ODB Configuration